LIGHTYEAR: Using Modularity to Scale BGP Control Plane Verification: Introduction

 \section{Introduction}

-Today, routing and forwarding in networks are controlled using low-level configuration on individual routers.
-Researchers have developed many techniques to analyze these configurations in order to verify that they meet a given specification of the intended end-to-end network behavior.
-For example, Minesweeper~\cite{minesweeper} models network behavior as SMT constraints, ARC~\cite{ARC} and Tiramisu~\cite{tiramisu} model network behavior as a graph, and Plankton~\cite{plankton} uses explicit-state model checking.
+Routing in networks today is controlled using low-level configuration on individual routers, which often leads to errors, potentially causing a network outage.
+Many earlier techniques try to remedy this by verifying configurations against specified end-to-end network behavior.
+For instance, Minesweeper~\cite{minesweeper} models network behavior using SMT constraints, ARC~\cite{ARC} and Tiramisu~\cite{tiramisu} use graphs, and Plankton~\cite{plankton} uses explicit-state model checking.

+These techniques provide strong guarantees, frequently reasoning about network behavior over all possible external announcements and/or link failures.
+However, a key open problem is to scale these techniques to large networks.
+While these approaches attempt to scale through various means, they are not efficient enough to be used today on large real-world networks such as the wide-area networks of hyperscalers.

-Despite their different approaches, these prior tools share one important limitation: they model and reason about network behavior \emph{monolithically}.
-Specifically, they analyze the network and its configuration as a whole, exhaustively exploring all possible control-plane behaviors of the network that are induced by the complex interactions among all configuration directives and protocols.
-The requirement that entire networks be analyzed as a unit prevents these approaches from scaling to large networks, severely limiting their practical applicability.
+This lack of scalability is fundamentally caused by a shared limitation of earlier approaches: they model and reason about network behavior \emph{monolithically}.
+They analyze the network configuration and routing processes as a whole, exhaustively exploring all possible control-plane behaviors induced by the complex interactions among all configuration directives and protocols.
+As the size of the network grows, the number of possible network states grows exponentially, limiting their ability to scale.
+By contrast, verification has scaled to large systems in other domains, like software or hardware, through \emph{modular} checking.
+In this style, subsystems (e.g., a software function or hardware module) are verified independently to meet \emph{local} specifications (e.g., a precondition/postcondition pair) that together imply a desired global property~\cite{hoare1969axiomatic,Jones83b,conf/nato/Pnueli84}.
+Prior work has used modularity to scale data-plane analysis~\cite{rcdc}, but modularizing control-plane verification is more challenging due to complex routing protocols and policies.